thurayakaadan/NewRepo/SecondReadme.md

+# Memo
-md means mark down, which is an easy way to mark the files
+md means mark down, which is an easy way to mark the files we commit right